-- a.
+- 11. The following providers are covered by the NSS 2024: - a.
 In England, all providers registered and regulated by the OfS will be expected to participate in the NSS as an ongoing condition of registration. - b.
 In Northern Ireland, NSS participation is a condition of funding as set out in the financial memoranda between universities and the Department for the Economy (Northern Ireland).
 Further education colleges in Northern Ireland take part in the NSS to meet quality assurance requirements. - c.
 In Scotland, participation is a condition of the Scottish Funding Council's funding for higher education providers. - d.
 In Wales, all regulated providers and funded providers are expected to participate in the NSS to ensure that the views of the diverse student body are represented, in line with their statutory responsibility to help safeguard against discrimination and promote equality, and the outcomes inform the Higher Education Funding Council for Wales' regulatory responsibilities. - 12.
-All full-time and part-time undergraduate students registered at participating providers are eligible to undertake the NSS during their final year of study (or, for flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent and not before their fourth year of study), with the following exceptions: - a. students on programmes that do not lead to undergraduate qualifications or credits - b. students on a course lasting one year or one full-time equivalent, or less - c. any students who were surveyed in the 2023 NSS (whether or not they responded) and who remain at the same provider - d. any students who we expect, by the end of academic year 2023-24, to have completed one full-time equivalent year or less since they were last surveyed. - 13.
-Students are included in the 2024 survey population if they are expected to complete their course between 1 February 2024 and 31 January 2025 inclusive. - 14.
-It is possible to add students to or remove them from the NSS target list if a college feels that the target population does not accurately reflect the students currently in the final year of eligible courses.
-For example, if the length of a student's course has decreased after a college has submitted its CDR.
-The full criteria are in the NSS 2024 set-up guidance provided by Ipsos.
+All full-time and part-time undergraduate students registered at participating providers are eligible to undertake the NSS during their final year of study (or, for flexible programmes where the final year cannot be predicted, after they are expected to have undertaken more than one full-time equivalent and not before their fourth year of study), with the following exceptions: - a. students on programmes that do not lead to undergraduate qualifications or credits - b. students on a course lasting one year or one full-time equivalent, or less - c. any students who were surveyed in the 2023 NSS (whether or not they responded) and who remain at the same provider

-4 From 1 April 2024, the Higher Education Funding Council for Wales (HEFCW) will be dissolved and a new Welsh government sponsored body called the Commission for Tertiary Education and Research will become operational and responsible for the strategy, funding and oversight of post-16 provision, including higher education, in Wales.
+&lt;sup>5 From 1 April 2024, the Higher Education Funding Council for Wales (HEFCW) will be dissolved and a new Welsh government sponsored body called the Commission for Tertiary Education and Research will become operational and responsible for the strategy, funding and oversight of post-16 provision, including higher education, in Wales.
 This is likely to result in different requirements for participation in the NSS in future years, which will still incorporate current participants.